chenxingqiang/secret-learn/doc/modules/model_evaluation.rst

 is *no deterministic* function :math:`Y = g(X)` of the features :math:`X`.
 Instead, there is a probability distribution :math:`F` of :math:`Y`.
-One can aim to predict the whole distribution, known as *probabilistic prediction*, or---more the focus of jax-sklearn---issue a *point prediction* (or point forecast) by choosing a property or functional of that distribution :math:`F`.
+One can aim to predict the whole distribution, known as *probabilistic prediction*, or---more the focus of secret-learn---issue a *point prediction* (or point forecast) by choosing a property or functional of that distribution :math:`F`.
 Typical examples are the mean (expected value), the median or a quantile of the response variable :math:`Y` (conditionally on :math:`X`).